Pediatric Magnetic Resonance Imaging (MRI)

-During the study, you will be asked to wait in the waiting room until the test is completed.
+If your child requires anesthesia for his or her study, you will be asked to wait in the waiting room until the test is completed.
 We understand this can be stressful and we do all we can to make sure that you are separated from your child for the shortest amount of time possible.

 What if I am interested in having my child complete the MRI without anesthesia?